 Machu Picchu is actually in a jungle.
-Travel by foot along the Inca Trail to the lost city, you approach from above.
+If you take the Inca Trail to the lost city, you approach from above.
 And the stupendous blocks of stone in its walls are so finely carved that you could barely slip a piece of paper between them.
 Believe us, Machu Picchu retains the ability to startle and inspire you no matter how many years you've thought about visiting.
-You will get the shivers the first time you see it.
-On this unforgettable journey, you'll spend all or part of two days at Machu Picchu (unlike the brief in-and-out visits many tours make).
-Plus we give you leisurely exposure to the rest of the country as our walking tours to Peru immerse you into its conquistador-tinged history, indestructible Inca architecture and spectacular geography.
+You will get the shivers the first time you see it, spending all or part of three days at the site (unlike the brief in-and-out visits many tours make).
+Plus we give you leisurely exposure to the rest of Peru with its conquistador-tinged history, indestructible Inca architecture and spectacular geography.
 We're in the Andes, so there are inevitable up-and-down trails, but we also offer frequent, easier walking options.
 And our guide is a native Quechua who'll make you as comfortable in Cusco as you'll be among mountain villagers and llama herders.